 Students enroll in this program to seek post-graduation employment in positions typically including pharmacy technician.

 The Pharmacy Technician program is 760 contact hours over a period of 36 weeks.
 The program will include 550 hours of onground instruction and 210 hours of digital instruction.
 For more information regarding digital instruction, please refer to the Summary of Delivery System information contained within the Student Information and Services section of the catalog.
-All students must complete the program with 55 quarter credit hours.
+All students must complete the program with a minimum of 55 quarter credit hours.
 Prior to graduation, students are required to complete an externship for a total of 200 contact hours.
 Please refer to the Externship or Clinical requirements contained within the Academic Information section of the catalog.
-Upon successful completion of the program, graduates will be awarded a Pharmacy Technician Diploma.
+Upon successful completion of the program, graduates will be awarded a Diploma in Pharmacy Technician.